Wal33D/manic-miners-launcher/README.md

 ## Getting Started:

 ### Prerequisites:

 Before you install the Manic Miners Launcher, ensure you have the following:

-- A PC running Windows 7 or later.
+- **Supported OS**: Windows 7 or later.
+Other operating systems are currently unsupported and some features will be disabled.
 - An internet connection for downloading the launcher and updates.
 - The original game files if you wish to apply mods or play certain versions.

 ### Installation:

 1. **Download the Launcher**: Navigate to the [Releases](https://github.com/Wal33D/manic-miners-launcher/releases) section of this GitHub repository and download the latest version of the launcher.
 2. **Run the Installer**: Open the downloaded file and follow the installation wizard.
 The installer will guide you through the process.
 3. **Launch the Game**: Once installed, open Manic Miners Launcher from your desktop or start menu.
 From here, you can manage your game settings, mods, or simply hit "Play" to dive in!

 ## Usage:

 After launching, you'll be presented with the main interface.

 - **Update Your Game**: If there's an update available, you'll see a notification.
 Click "Update" to proceed.
 - **Manage Mods**: Navigate to the Mods section to browse and install mods.
 You can enable or disable mods for each profile.